Six centuries of artistic creation

 Regarding the Painting collection, a decentralized program of the collection will be carried out, placing the works of relevant artistic value in the public interest in various museums throughout the country.

-With Museu Nacional de Arte Antiga (MNAA) the partnership consisted on the transfer of the work of Elisabeth Louise Vigée Le Brun, XVIII "Portrait of Anne Catherine Le Preudhomme, Countess of Verdun", one of the main painting works from the collection of the bank, which was never exposed and is now presented for the first time and is in permanent exhibition at this Museum.
+- Museu Nacional de Arte Antiga (MNAA), in Lisbon.
+"Portrait of Anne Catherine Le Preudhomme, Countess of Verdun", 18th century work of Elisabeth Louise Vigée Le Brun, one of the main painting works from the collection of the Bank, which was never exposed and is now presented for the first time in permanent exhibition at this Museum.

-With the Setúbal Museum - Convent of Jesus, the protocol consisted in the transfer of three works of Portuguese painters of the 18th and 19th centuries.
-A painting by José António de Faria and Barros (Morgado de Setúbal), a painting by João Vaz, from Setúbal and a painting of his teacher and friend, António da Silva Porto.
+- Setúbal Museum - Convent of Jesus.
+Three works of Portuguese painters from the 18th and 19th centuries: José António de Faria and Barros (Morgado de Setúbal), João Vaz, and a painting of his teacher and friend, António da Silva Porto.

-With the Municipal Museum of Óbidos, a protocol was signed for the transfer of the work "Still Life with easter cakes, flowers and embroidered cloth" by Josefa de Óbidos.
-This work, signed only "Obidos", testifies the connection of the artist's life and work to the village of Óbidos.
+- Municipal Museum of Óbidos.
+"Still Life with easter cakes, flowers and embroidered cloth" by Josefa de Óbidos.
+This work, signed only Obidos, testifies the connection of the artist's life and work to the village of Óbidos.

-With the Carlos Machado Museum, Ponta Delgada, Azores, a protocol was signed for the transfer of two Portolan maps representing the North and the South of the Atlantic Ocean, manuscripts by José Fernandes Portugal, and that will stay in exhibition at the Sacred Art Exhibit (Igreja do Colégio).
+- Carlos Machado Museum, Ponta Delgada, Azores.
+Two Portolan maps representing the North and the South of the Atlantic Ocean, manuscripts by José Fernandes Portugal, and that will stay in exhibition at the Sacred Art Exhibit (Igreja do Colégio).

-With the Angra do Heroísmo Museum, Azores, a protocol was signed for the transfer of two paintings by Júlio de Souza Pinto, born in Angra do Heroísmo, "Volta do Rio" [return from the river] and "Chamando a barcaça" [calling the small boat].
+- Angra do Heroísmo Museum, Azores.
+Paintings by Júlio de Souza Pinto, born in Angra do Heroísmo, "Volta do Rio" [return from the river] and "Chamando a barcaça" [calling the small boat].